SEPIA-Framework/sepia-docs/README.md

   <img src="https://github.com/SEPIA-Framework/SEPIA-Framework.github.io/blob/master/img/icon-w.png" alt="S.E.P.I.A.
 Logo"/>
 </p>

+## Quick-start (for users)
+To use S.E.P.I.A. your personal, digital, open-source voice assistant you need 2 things:

+1. One of S.E.P.I.A.'s client apps, e.g. the web version: https://sepia-framework.github.io/app/ (app store versions coming soon)
+2. Access to a S.E.P.I.A. server.
+This can be your own one, running e.g. on a Raspberry Pi or your Windows/Mac PC or you can find an open one hosted by a friend or a company (Note: the official SEPIA team is currently not hosting any public servers).

+To connect to a custom server simply open the app, skip the log-in, change the "host name" in the main menu and restart the app.
+A typical host name would be "my-server.example.org/sepia".

 ## Wiki
 Checkout the wiki for detailed descriptions:
 [S.E.P.I.A.
 Framework Wiki](../../wiki)

-## Quick-start (for everyone ... ok at least every DIY'er ^^)
+## Quick-start (for makers)
-A release version for easy-installation is on the way, stay tuned! :-)
+A release version for easy-installation of the S.E.P.I.A. server stack is on the way, stay tuned! :-)

 ## Build-your-own (for experts)
 Since everything in S.E.P.I.A. is open-source you can always build the whole framework from scratch using the Github repositories.